iop-alliance/OKH-krawler/README.md

 ## Usage

-The application has a convenient CLI, that also explains itself, when you pass the `--help` flag to it.
-Here is a quick overview of the current available commands:
+The application has a convenient CLI, that also explains itself when you pass the `--help` flag to it.
+Here is a quick overview of the current available commands (make sure you are within the poetry shell when executing these):

 | Command | Description |
 |--|---|